Synthetixio/SIPs/content/stps/stp-19.md

 <!--The financial specification should outline the the tokens, amounts, destinations, and schedule of funds to be moved.
 If appropriate, any technical considerations should also be included here – that is, changes to any of the interfaces Synthetix currently exposes or the creations of new ones.-->

 In total, this STP allows for up to 500k SNX for fee rebates.
-The maximum fee rebate to any trader will be the total cost of fees paid, using SNX 7-day TWAP price at UTC midnight of final night of each rebate period.
+The maximum fee rebate to any trader will be the total cost of fees paid, using the SNX 7-day TWAP price at UTC midnight of final night of each rebate period.

-The Treasury Council retains the right to unilaterally suspend fee rebates to traders determined to be putting at risk the integrity or the stability of the Synthetix protocol.
+The Treasury Council retains the right to unilaterally suspend or withholw fee rebates to traders determined to be putting at risk the integrity or stability of the Synthetix protocol.

 ## Copyright